Songbird (2018 film): Release

 Alright Now was released in select theatres in United States, and on video on demand on 7 September 2018.
 The Film Premiered at Edinburgh International Film Festival in 2018 and screened at the Moscow Film Festival the same Year.

-Songbird (2018) was broadcast on Sky Cinema in the UK & Eire.
+The film was broadcast on Sky Cinema in the UK & Eire.

 Reception

 Andrew McArthur of The People's Movies.com gave the film 3 out of 5.
 LA Times Critic Kate Walsh noted that "Richard Elis brings a sweetness and humility to his character...he grounds the swirling silliness in a recognisable reality."